tadhgnolan/encyclopedia-exercitium/README.md

 - I would like to thank my mentor, Tim Nelson for his help throughout.

 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-- I would like to thank my spouse/partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my spouse/partner Rossana, for believing in me, and allowing me to make this transition into software development.
 - I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.